carbon-language/carbon-lang/docs/design/expressions/README.md

     -   This is also transitive, such as between A and C in A --> B --> C.

-    -   If there is no edge, parentheses are required.
+    -   If there is no transitive path, parentheses are required.

 -   When an expression contains operators from a single precedence group, the interpretation is determined by the